 (At this point in the conversation, Allison was cajoled into confirming the best location for Cannoli in Boston.
-She gave a shoutout to Bova’s Bakery in the North End.).
+She gave a shoutout to Bova’s.).

 Q: There are so many *management tools* to help graduate students improve their productivity or impact today.
 Can you highlight one management tool you think students should consider utilizing?